kalex19/data-mcdonalds-nutritionfacts/sql/README.md

-# SQLITE
+# SQL

-  + No SQLite for this release.
+  + No SQL files for this release.